wwright71/engr3/README.md

 ### Reflection
-During this assignment I had trouble using the map() function so here is a helpful guide for using it. https://docs.circuitpython.org/projects/simpleio/en/latest/api.html#simpleio.map_range
+During this assignment I had trouble using the map() function so here is a helpful guide for using it. https://docs.circuitpython.org/projects/simpleio/en/latest/api.html#simpleio.map_range Another issue I ran into was indentation.
+This code uses a lot of "if" commands and loops, so it is very important that you indent everything correctly otherwise the code will not work.
+I had 4 separate times where I had the wrong line either indented too much or not indented enough and it drove me insane, SO PLEASE MAKE SURE YOU INDENT!!!!!!